-Because Baby is starting, or will soon be starting to walk, toys that encourage movement and will help her develop her muscles and coordination will not only be productive, but will be a big hit with her, too.
-When she is just starting to walk, wheeled toys she can hold on to or lean on and push will be great, and if she is a little bit further along with walking, toys she can pull along behind her, that maybe make noise or light up, might be a good bet.
+Because Baby is starting, or will soon be starting to walk, toys that encourage movement and will help them develop their muscles and coordination will not only be productive, but will be a big hit with them, too.
+When they are just starting to walk, wheeled toys they can hold on to or lean on and push will be great, and if they are a little bit further along with walking, toys they can pull along behind them, that maybe make noise or light up, might be a good bet.

 - Pile a mile high

-Now that Baby’s coordination is better than it ever has been before, she is ready to start the serious business that is building towers out of blocks and then crashing into them, sending them smashing to the floor.
-Blocks are great for helping build her coordination even further, and the unstructuredness of playing with blocks encourages imagination.
+Now that Baby’s coordination is better than it ever has been before, they are ready to start the serious business that is building towers out of blocks and then crashing into them, sending them smashing to the floor.
+Blocks are great for helping build their coordination even further, and the unstructuredness of playing with blocks encourages imagination.
 The only thing to be careful of is that the set is age-appropriate in terms of choking hazards.

 - Splish splash

-Baby is at pretty much the perfect age for brightly colored board books, and her birthday is the perfect time to expand her library.
+Baby is at pretty much the perfect age for brightly colored board books, and their birthday is the perfect time to expand their library.

 - Whistle a happy tune

-Baby’s adventures in cause and effect make toys that make music especially appealing to her right now.
-Things like baby-friendly drums and xylophones get her familiar with playing around with tones and rhythms from an early age.
+Baby’s adventures in cause and effect make toys that make music especially appealing to them right now.
+Things like baby-friendly drums and xylophones get them familiar with playing around with tones and rhythms from an early age.

-Baby might not get any immediate enjoyment out of a silver spoon with the date engraved on it, or a cross-stitch tapestry with her name to commemorate the occasion, but no matter what her presents end up being, you know she’s going to be more interested in playing with the crinkly wrapping paper, anyway.
-Keepsakes like this will help you remember this special day, and will be in Baby’s life long after she can’t remember today.
+Baby might not get any immediate enjoyment out of a silver spoon with the date engraved on it, or a cross-stitch tapestry with their name to commemorate the occasion, but no matter what their presents end up being, you know they're going to be more interested in playing with the crinkly wrapping paper, anyway.
+Keepsakes like this will help you remember this special day, and will be in Baby’s life long after they can’t remember today.